Ribbon structures of the Drinfeld center of a finite tensor category: Ribbon structures of the Drinfeld center

 \subsection{The Radford isomorphism of the Drinfeld center}

 Let $\mathcal{C}$ be a finite tensor category, and let $U: \mathcal{Z}(\mathcal{C}) \to \mathcal{C}$ be the forgetful functor.
-We have two descriptions of the relative modular object: Theorem~\ref{thm:rel-mod} and Corollary~\ref{cor:rel-mod-obj-Dri}.
+Theorem~\ref{thm:relative-modulus} and Corollary~\ref{cor:rel-mod-obj-Dri} give two different descriptions of the relative modular object of $U$.
 Using these results, we can determine the Radford isomorphism of $\mathcal{Z}(\mathcal{C})$ as follows: